Tehahhh/electricity-calculator-php/README.md

 This is a simple PHP program to calculate electricity power, energy, and total charge based on voltage, current, usage hours, and current electricity rate.

 ## What it is about
-- This codd is an electricity calculator
+- This code is an electricity calculator
 - It helps the user calculate power (kW) and electricity cost (RM)
 - HTML is used to create the webpage (input boxes, labels, button)
 - css is linked to make the page look nice and neat (doesn't affect the calculation)